 Summer: Monday - Friday, 7 am - 3:30 pm

-The design team of Prof. Chris Cash, Prof. Tim Marten, Mr. Steve Mullarkey, and Prof. Terry Forsyth were given a charge to design a new conservatory to house the various tropical, subtropical, cacti/succulent and aquatic plant collections.
+The new conservatory continues to house the various tropical, subtropical, cacti/succulent and aquatic plant collections.
 This area will serve as a place for socialization, relaxation, entertainment, community involvement, and a campus tour destination.
 It will provide an enriching experience for all of the senses and showcase features that are used in landscapes, gardens and greenhouses across the country.
 The new conservatory will provide an opportunity to expose a wide range of audiences to plants, the plant science programs and SUNY Cobleskill as a whole.
+The design team of Prof. Chris Cash, Prof. Tim Marten, Mr. Steve Mullarkey, and Prof. Terry Forsyth were given a charge to design the new conservatory.

 Proposed design features of the new conservatory include: